emqx/emqx-docs/en_US/data-integration/data-bridge-kafka.md

 ## How It Works

-Apache Kafka data integration is an out of the box feature in EMQX designed to bridge the gap between MQTT-based IoT data and Kafka's powerful data processing capabilities.
-With a built-in [rule engine](https://docs.emqx.com/en/enterprise/v5.1/data-integration/rules.html) component, the integration simplies the process of streaming and processing data between the two platforms, eliminating the need for complex coding.
+Apache Kafka data integration is an out-of-the box feature in EMQX designed to bridge the gap between MQTT-based IoT data and Kafka's powerful data processing capabilities.
+With a built-in [rule engine](https://docs.emqx.com/en/enterprise/v5.1/data-integration/rules.html) component, the integration simplifies the process of streaming and processing data between the two platforms, eliminating the need for complex coding.

 The diagram below illustrates a typical architecture of data integration between EMQX and Kafka used in automotive IoT.